hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Encryption-Key-Automation/TSS-Encryption-Key-Automation.md

 * When a node id is not present in any of the `active rosters` or a `candidate roster`, the entry for that node id should be removed.
 This cleanup task could be eagerly triggered any time there is a roster state change or lazily triggered whenever a candidate roster is set.
-If this cleanup happens at startup, it must happen through a schema.
+If this cleanup happens at startup, it must happen through a schema in order for the corresponding state changes to be made visible in the output stream.
   If it happens during execution, it must be on the transaction handling thread.

 ### Configuration